KumoLiu/IsaacLab/docs/source/overview/reinforcement-learning/rl_existing_scripts.rst

       ./isaaclab.sh -p scripts/reinforcement_learning/rlinf/play.py \
           --model_path /path/to/checkpoint --video

-      # Evaluate with specific number of environments
+      # Evaluate with specific number of environments and episodes
       ./isaaclab.sh -p scripts/reinforcement_learning/rlinf/play.py \
-          --model_path /path/to/checkpoint --num_envs 8
+          --model_path /path/to/checkpoint --num_envs 8 --num_episodes 10

 All the scripts above log the training progress to `Tensorboard`_ in the ``logs`` directory in the root of